ArachnidAbby/PythonWebServer/README.md

 ## Redirections

 Currently the only redirect redirects `/` -> `/index.html` but you can add as many as you want within the code.

+## Config

+You can edit the config by going into `/config/globalConfiguration.json`

+## Custom 404
+You need to create the file  `PageSrc/404Page.html` and fill it with the content of your 404 page.